Nelson Velazquez Player Props: Royals vs. Cardinals

 Nelson Velazquez At The Plate

-- Velazquez has two doubles, three home runs and three walks while hitting .241.
+- Velazquez has two doubles, four home runs and three walks while hitting .273.

-- Velazquez has picked up a hit in five games this season (50.0%), including one multi-hit game.
+- Velazquez has gotten a hit in six of 11 games this season (54.5%), with multiple hits twice.

-- In three games this season, Velazquez has picked up an RBI, with more than one RBI once.
+- In four games this season, Velazquez has picked up an RBI, with more than one RBI once.

-- In five of 10 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this year (54.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.